Rebellion in Patagonia: Plot

-The movie begins with the assassination of Lieutenant Coronel Zavala presumably for the events that take place during the movie, after he awakes from a nightmare full of gunshots.
+The film begins in January 1923 in Buenos Aires, with the assassination of Lieutenant Coronel Zavala (Note: Osvaldo Bayer and the other writers of the script were compelled to use a fictitious name to avoid potential lawsuits by the family of the officer who carried out the massacre in real life (Lieutenant Colonel Héctor Benigno Varela).
+The same criteria were applied to other characters and the military unit involved in the events.) in a gun and bomb attack by an anarchist militant when the army officer walks to work early in the morning, after waking up haunted by a nightmare of gunshots and screams.
+The crime is committed presumably in retaliation for the brutal repression of anarchist strikers in Patagonia some months before.

-Workers in Patagonia, influenced by anarcho-syndicalist ideas, demand improvements in hotel pay and conditions.
+Then the story jumps back to 1920 in Rio Gallegos, Santa Cruz Province, Patagonia, where a group of ranch hands, influenced by anarcho-syndicalist ideas, demand improvements in pay and conditions.
 During one of the meetings, a boss pays back the workers salaries and an additional fee.
 He takes the money out of his wallet which illustrates that to the boss it is simply pocket change whereas to the workers it is a lot of money.
-After employers initially agree to workers' demands, which are supported by workers in other sectors and areas, the regional governor, under pressure from local employers, orders the paramilitary police to intervene to suppress union and political activity, despite the protests of a local judge.
+After employers initially agree to the laborers' demands, which are supported by workers in other sectors and areas, the regional governor, under pressure from local employers and landowners, orders the paramilitary police to intervene to suppress union and political activity, despite the protests of a local judge.
 In response to such harassment, a general strike is declared, paralyzing the ports and wool production for export.
-The national Radical Civic Union government supports the workers' rights, and the workers call for union recognition and improvements to the conditions of agricultural workers.
-Employers reject the demands and bring in replacement workers, but the convoys are attacked by armed strikers who shoot down the soldiers guarding them.
-Workers use arson and sabotage to disrupt production and take hostages.
-More fighting erupts between armed police and strikers.
+The national Radical Civic Union government supports the workers' rights, and the employees call for union recognition and improvements to the conditions of ranch hands.
+Employers reject the demands and bring in scabs, but the convoys are attacked by armed strikers who shoot at the gendarms guarding them.
+The protestors use arson and sabotage to disrupt production and take hostages.
+More fighting erupts between militarised policemen and strikers.

-An army- and judge-led mediation attempt commissioned by President Yrigoyen and led by Lieutenant Coronel Zavala condemns police partiality and the exploitative nature of the company store system.
+An army- and judge-led mediation attempt commissioned by President Hipólito Yrigoyen and led by Lieutenant Coronel Zavala condemns police partiality and the exploitative nature of the company store system.
 After six weeks, the strike is settled in the workers' favor with the first ever collective agreement for Patagonian rural workers and they hand in many of the weapons they seized from the rural estates as part of the agreement.
 Employers are outraged by having the unfavorable terms imposed on them by the government and respond with selective sackings and denial of service at company stores.
 Workers respond with boycotts and the president dismisses the governor, who is close to many of the wealthy landowners.
 More importantly, the landowners refuse to implement the pay rise specified in the agreement.